Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 - AZ, AR, CA, ID, LA, WA

-Just plum good.
-The classic fruit tree is new and improved with this vivacious variety that fruits for you in its first year.
-Meticulously curated to thrive, the French Prune Plum Tree strikes the ideal balance between eye-catching and economical.
-It’s a stunner that saves you money.
-Is there anything better?
+The classic fruit tree is new and improved with the vivacious French Prune Plum Tree, crafted to produce in its very first year of growth.
+Meticulously curated at our nursery so that it thrives at your home, the French Prune Plum Tree strikes the ideal balance between an eye-catching ornamental and amazing producer in your garden.

 French Prune Tree Pollination